DerekCuevas/avowal/README.md

 # Avowal
     NOTE: This project is for experimental purposes only.
 Pull requests and issues are welcome.

-Super lightweight zero dependency asynchronous JavaScript form validation (phew!).
+Super lightweight zero dependency asynchronous JavaScript form validation.

 A lot of JavaScript form validation libraries aim to validate any and every possible set of input data.
 For example, all types of numeric and string input.